Los Angeles Daily News

-The Los Angeles Daily News is the second-largest-circulating paid daily newspaper of Los Angeles, California.
-It is the flagship of the Southern California News Group, a branch of Colorado-based Digital First Media.
+The Los Angeles Daily News is the second-largest-circulating paid daily newspaper of Los Angeles, California, after the unrelated Los Angeles Times, and the flagship newspaper of the Southern California News Group, a branch of Colorado-based Digital First Media.

 The offices of the Daily News are in Chatsworth, and much of the paper's reporting is targeted toward readers in the San Fernando Valley in Los Angeles.
 Its stories tend to focus on issues involving local San Fernando Valley businesses, education, and crime.

 The editor currently is Frank Pine.

 History

 Earlier titles

 The Daily News began publication in Van Nuys as the Van Nuys Call in 1911, morphing into the Van Nuys News after a merger with a competing newspaper called the News.

 In 1953, the newspaper was renamed the Van Nuys News and Valley Green Sheet.
 The front page was produced on green newsprint.
 During this period, the newspaper was delivered four times a week for free to readers in 14 zoned editions in the San Fernando Valley.

 In 1971, the newspaper was sold to the Tribune Company by the original family owners.

 In 1976, to de-emphasize the Van Nuys location, the paper changed its name to the Valley News and Green Sheet, and gradually converted from the four times a week operation to a daily newspaper with paid circulation.
 During this period, circulation increased to 210,000.